Why this exists

 This is why the training metrics looked great while the benchmarks collapsed.
 The model was not learning to generate better code or answer knowledge questions.
 It was learning to compensate for quantization noise in the frozen pathway.
 When the noise went away, the compensation became output distortion.

-The result that I keep returning to: the pre-SFT v3 model is the project’s best output.
+The result that I keep returning to: the pre-SFT v3 model was the project’s best output at that point.
 The calibration strategy was the lever.
 Fine-tuning was a trap.

 What I would do differently